justaslau/Liri-Node-App/README.md

 ![movie-this](images/movie.png)

 ## do-what-it-says
-The user types in `do-what-it-says` and the liri.js file reads the random.txt file and runs that in the command line.
+The user types in `do-what-it-says` and the liri.js file reads the random.txt file and runs that in the command line. <br />
 **readme.txt**
 ```
 spotify-this-song,"Open Season"